-Mr. Chairman and Members of the Committee, thank you for the opportunity to discuss the work of the VA Office of Inspector General (OIG) and how the OIG provides effective oversight of VA programs and operations through independent audits, inspections, and investigations.
+Mr. Chairman, Ranking Member Tester, and Members of the Committee, thank you for the opportunity to discuss the work of the VA Office of Inspector General (OIG) and how the OIG provides effective oversight of VA programs and operations through independent audits, inspections, and investigations.
 The OIG seeks to prevent and detect fraud, waste, and abuse, and make meaningful recommendations to drive economy, efficiency, and effectiveness throughout VA programs and operations.
 Our goal is to undertake impactful work that will assist VA in providing the appropriate and timely services and benefits that veterans so deservedly earned, and ensuring the proper expenditure of taxpayer funds.
+I am accompanied by John D. Daigh, Jr., M.D., CPA, Assistant Inspector General for Healthcare Inspections.

 I have had the great privilege of serving as the Inspector General since May 2, 2016.
 Since that time, I have fully immersed myself in the work, priorities, and policies of the OIG.
 We have made a number of enhancements since I started, including issuing a Mission, Vision, and Values statement; increasing transparency; creating a Rapid Response team in our Healthcare Inspections directorate; expanding our data analytics capabilities; and being more proactive in our review areas.
-I believe that these changes will enable us to do additional impactful work in a more timely manner.
+I believe that these changes, as well as other enhancements we will make, will enable us to do additional impactful work in a more timely manner.

 The OIG shares an analogous mission with the Government Accountability Office (GAO).
 It is important that the VA OIG has a strong relationship with GAO to ensure that we avoid duplication of effort as much as possible.
 To that end, one of the first things I did when I started was to meet with Comptroller General Dodaro and some of his senior staff.
-Our offices have had a number of communications since that time to promote coordination and more effective oversight of VA.
+Our offices have communicated regularly since that time to promote coordination and more effective oversight of VA.